Prompt-Guided Foundation Model Tuning for Pathology Image Classification: Experiments

+We conduct an ablation study to evaluate the hyper-parameter sensitivity of our method, using AB-MIL on the Camelyon16 dataset.
+Each experiment is averaged across three runs.

+\myparagraph{Adapter position.} In Table~\ref{tab:adapter_postion}, we conduct an ablation study to evaluate the effectiveness of adapter across different layers using AB-MIL on Camelyon16.
+The results highlight that placement in the third layer, closer to the network's output, significantly enhances model accuracy, as indicated by the highest AUC of 0.921, and underscores the strategic impact of adapter block depth on capturing complex histopathological features.
+We also visualized the attention maps across different layers of the model to understand how the placement of the AMT modules affects feature learning.
+As shown in Figure~\ref{fig:adapter}, we observe that placing AMT modules at deeper layers (closer to the output) results in more focused attention on diagnostically relevant regions, while earlier placements lead to more diffuse attention patterns.
+This suggests that deeper AMT modules are more effective at correcting domain-specific feature representations, further supporting our choice of adapter placement.

+\myparagraph{Number of adapter blocks.} In Figure~\ref{fig:adapter_num}, we conduct experiments with different numbers of adapter blocks in the last layer of ResNet-50.
+Results demonstrate that the AUC increases with the number of adapter blocks, reaching a peak at 3 blocks, and then slightly decreases with more blocks.
+This indicates that 3 adapter blocks are sufficient to capture the complex histopathological features, while more blocks may lead to redundancy.

+\myparagraph{Number of clusters in prototypical visual prompt.} We apply different numbers of clusters in the prototypical visual prompt (PVP) in Figure~\ref{fig:cluster_num}.
+Results demonstrate that the AUC increases with the number of clusters, reaching a peak at 4 clusters, and then slightly decreases with more clusters.
+This number of clusters allows the model to effectively represent the variety of histopathological features, enhancing diagnostic relevance without succumbing to over-complexity.

+\myparagraph{Padding size in prototypical visual prompt.} We evaluate the impact of different padding sizes in PVP in Figure~\ref{fig:padding_size}.
+Results show that a padding size of 10 achieves the highest AUC, signifying an ideal spatial dimension for capturing salient features while limiting extraneous details.
+Increases beyond this size do not yield performance gains, suggesting that larger padding may introduce noise or irrelevant information, thereby diluting the model's focus on critical histopathological patterns.

-\subsubsection{Visualization of cluster centers for PVP.}
+\subsubsection{Visualization of Cluster Centers for PVP.}

-In Fig.~\ref{fig_ablation_visual}, we visualize the cluster centers obtained from the Prototypical Visual Prompt, which discerned four salient histopathological patterns matched with distinct padding prompts.
+In Figure~\ref{fig_ablation_visual}, we visualize the cluster centers obtained from the representative patch sampling strategy, which discerned four salient histopathological patterns matched with distinct padding prompts.
 Results demonstrate a spectrum of tissue characteristics, from sparse inflammatory infiltrates to areas of dense nuclear aggregation, which are likely to carry diagnostic relevance.
-This ablation study confirms the clustering process's capacity to isolate and highlight significant histopathological features within the dataset.
+This visualization demonstrates the clustering process's capacity to isolate and highlight significant histopathological features within the dataset.